honojs/node-server/README.md

 app.use('/static/*', serveStatic({ root: './' }))
 ```

-Note that `root` must be _relative_ to the current working directory.
+Note that `root` must be _relative_ to the current working directory from which the app was started.
 Absolute paths are not supported.

 This can cause confusion when running your application locally.